MLarson90/group-project/README.md

 * _spec 5 A user can join groups_
 * _spec 6 A user can invite their friends to groups_
 * _spec 7 A admin of a group can assign a to do task to a member of the same group_
-* _spec 8 A user can enter their profile picture URL_
+* _spec 8 An user will get updates on their home page about tasks they have been assigned_

 ## Known Bugs